schaubia/Exorestart/HD82943_Poster_Walkthrough_Guide_EN.md

 ### Figure: RV time series (top-left, big plot)
 What's shown: radial velocity [m/s] vs. time [BJD], 2454000–2458000+.
 Blue stars = HIRES, red circles = HARPS pre-upgrade, green triangles = HARPS post-upgrade.
 The smooth black curve is the best-fit two-planet model.
 Below it, the O–C panel shows the residuals (data minus model).

-> "This is our full radial-velocity baseline - almost 15 years of data from three instrument/epoch combinations, HIRES in blue and two HARPS eras in red and green (pre- and post upgrade.
+> "This is our full radial-velocity baseline - almost 15 years of data from three instrument/epoch combinations, HIRES in blue and two HARPS eras in red and green (pre- and post-upgrade.
 The black curve is our best two-planet fit, and the residuals underneath are flat and small - that's what tells us the two-planet model already explains the data very well."

 ### Figure: Phase-folded plots (below the time series)
 What's shown: two panels, each showing the RV signal folded on one planet's period after removing the other planet's signal - left panel folded on planet b's ~220-day period, right panel on planet c's ~440-day period.
 Points from all three instruments overlap tightly on a single curve.